 Don't worry.
 It was still a party.

-There was even more love for Clemons, the band's late saxophone player.
-During "My City of Ruins," which became far more soulful thanks to the five-piece horn section now led by Clemons' nephew, Jake Clemons, Springsteen declared a roll call, with each member getting introduced and taking a solo.
+However, as much as he paid tribute to the Apollo, there was even more love for his late saxophone player Clarence Clemons.
+During “My City of Ruins,” which became far more soulful thanks to the five-piece horn section now led by Clemons' nephew, Jake Clemons, Springsteen declared a roll call, with each member getting introduced and taking a solo.
+(When Jake Clemons nailed his first solo in “Badlands,” there was a noticeable sigh of relief followed by wild cheers.)

-The Springsteen classics chosen specifically to support the "Wrecking Ball" economic theme packed the most punch.
-"Promised Land" outlines the same "Wrecking Ball" desire for the American dream, as does "Thunder Road."
+The Springsteen classics chosen specifically to support the “Wrecking Ball” economic theme packed the most punch, though.
+“Promised Land” outlines the same “Wrecking Ball” desire for the American dream, as does “Thunder Road.”

-"We're here to bring a smile to your face, an extra beat to your heart, and to raise your spirits high in these hard times," Springsteen said.
+“We've got some old friends and some new friends with us, but our mission remains the same,” Springsteen said early in the night.
+“We're here to bring the power, hour after hour.
+We're here to put a whoop-ass session on the recession.
+We're here to bring a smile to your face, an extra beat to your heart, and to raise your spirits high in these hard times.”